 6. Local delicacies

-Santorini is the perfect place for sport’s lovers and adventure fans, offering an array of watersports and fun activities.
-There are diving spots inCaldera and close to the volcano.
+Santorini is the perfect place for sports lovers and adventure fans, offering an array of watersports and fun activities.
+There are diving spots in Caldera and close to the volcano.
 There is also a shipwreck in Palaia Kameni while many diving centers all over the island can offer you a dive to remember!
 Don't hesitate to explore the mysterious depths of the Aegean sea and discover for yourself the flora and fauna of the region!

-9. Traditional Festivities
+9. Traditional festivities

 10. Santorini Wine Tours

 The cultivation of wine in Santorini goes back almost 5.000 years ago.
 The volcanic soil in which the varieties of Santorini’s grapes grow is mainly responsible for its unique character of wines.
 The island offers you a great opportunity to try its most ancient and well – known varieties, Assyrtiko, Athiri and Aidani (full-bodied, white, dry wines with citrus aromas).
 It’s highly recommended that you also try Vinsanto, Santorini’s famous sweet, dessert wine, a combination of the three aforementioned varieties that stay sun-dried for 10-15 days before they get pressed.
-Take the chance and do one of the really popular wine tours that include wine tasting followed by an excellent guide presentation of a sommelier and book a seat at one of Santorini’s Wine Roads tour!
+Grab the chance and take one of the popular wine tours that include wine-tasting followed by an excellent guide presentation of a sommelier and book a seat at one of Santorini’s Wine Roads tour!